 In today’s world of digital information, it can be easy to assume consumers aren’t looking for personal contact with your company.
 Don’t buy this lie, because it couldn’t be further from the truth!

 Quite the opposite, consumers still crave personal interaction and will often use your website as a launchpad for connecting with you.
-One recent survey found that 64 percent of users look for a business’s contact information once they’ve reached a website’s homepage, which means most people visiting your website are wanting interaction — not just information.
+One recent survey surrounding website importance found that 64 percent of users look for a business’s contact information once they’ve reached a website’s homepage, which means most people visiting your website are wanting interaction — not just information.
 Fortunately, websites are great at both.
 Not only can a well-designed website tell your story, it can also connect consumers to you and your staff.

 Sure, you need a decent amount of grit to make your business survive, but if you want it to thrive, you’re going to need data and lots of it.
 Of course, you can spend thousands of dollars hiring consultants to study your consumer base and give you key insights, but did you know your website is a treasure trove of invaluable data?